noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 ### inverting
 This is the inverting version, might cause distortion in some cases.

-Use this if you need to have `Gmin` smaller than 1.
+Use this **ONLY** if you need to have `Gmin` smaller than 1.

 Small resistor values for `Ri` and `Rm` might result in distortion. **ALWAYS TEST**

 TODO: set lower limits for `Ri` and `Rm` to work without distortion.

-  If you need it to just be inverting, the best way is to use the non-inverting circuit and then invert the signal.
+  If you need it to just be inverting, the best way to do it is using the non-inverting version and then inverting the signal.

 <img src="img/varigain.png" alt="" width="80%"/>